 }

-Run high-throughput Express workflows
+Run high-throughput workflows with Express type

 Express workflows handle high-volume event processing where at-least-once execution is acceptable, running for up to five minutes at lower cost than Standard workflows.